 “We do need to look at the positives,” they say.
 “And the positives are that we have got things now in place that give us more security, and that was unfortunately a really hard lesson for us.
 I think it’s also been with everyone in COVID; it’s your resilience and how your business is set up and what kind of impact it can take.”

 The end of last year also saw 4 Pines and Landcare Australia – through 4 Pines’ commitment to 1% for the Planet – work to support Ryefield’s sustainability efforts.
-Landcare helps identify the sustainability needs of the hop growers and design and deliver revegetation and conservation efforts.
+Through it, Landcare help identify the sustainability needs of the hop growers and design and deliver revegetation and conservation efforts.
 Jade says, as farmers committed to organic, sustainable and regenerative agricultural practices, it’s been really positive to have others recognise what they do and get behind it.

 “It’s not cheap to do landcare work, it’s quite expensive actually,” they say.